Gorisek-Bros/docs/hill/profile.md

 :::

 ::: warning
 rl is a deprecated, but required attribute.
+It means that this attribute doesn't do anything, however you still need to define its value.
 :::

 | Attribute | Type     | Allowed Values | Description                                                                                                                                               | Optional |